Emily-Cathleen/tomates-podridos/README.md

 <img src="https://tomates-podridos.herokuapp.com/static/media/tomates-podridos-logo.31555c04ec1d1df027d3.png" height="80"/>

-Looking for a great flick for your Friday night?
-Your in the right place!
-This application allows a user to scroll through a list of movies, select one, and then preview the trailer.
+Looking for a great flick for your Friday night? *Tomates Podridos* has you covered!
+This totally not "Rotten Tomatoes" site will give you the lowdown on all the latest movies.

+## Overview
+*Tomates Podridos* was a paired project for Mod 3 at Turing School of Software and Design.
+Our objective was to build a React app in a short time and consume a movie api to create a Movie Streaming/Rating site.
+We also used Cypress to test to achieve Acceptance and End-to-End testing.

 ## Features
 - View a list of movies
 - Click on the desired movie to see details and watch a trailer (if available)
 - Click back to the homepage via back button or clicking on the logo
+- Tested with Cypress

 ## Deployed Link
 Go directly to the site here!
 [Tomates Podritos](https://tomates-podridos.herokuapp.com/)